Dinara Safina: Playing style

 Safina was coached by Glen Schaap, former coach of Anna Chakvetadze and Nadia Petrova, and Željko Krajan, who worked with her during her rise to No. 1 in 2009.
 From May 2010, she began working with Gastón Etlis.
-Their partnership ended after several months and in February 2011 she begun working with Davide Sanguinetti.
+Their partnership ended after several months and in February 2011 she began working with Davide Sanguinetti.

 Tennis career

 2002

 Safina made her debut in the main draw of a WTA Tour tournament in May 2002, on clay at Estoril, where she lost in the semifinals.
 She won her first title in Sopot, defeating two seeds – including world No. 24 Patty Schnyder – en route to the final, which she won when opponent Henrieta Nagyová retired during the second set.
 In doing so, she became the youngest Tour champion in four years and the first qualifier to win a title in three years.
 She entered the top 100 on the WTA rankings as a result of this win.
 Later that year, Safina made her debut at a Grand Slam tournament, losing in the second round of the US Open to top seed and eventual champion Serena Williams.
 In October at Kremlin Cup, she defeated a top 20 player for the first time, world No. 14 Silvia Farina Elia.
 She finished the season as world No. 68.